Online magazine

 An online magazine is a magazine published on the Internet, through bulletin board systems and other forms of public computer networks.
 One of the first magazines to convert from a print magazine format to an online only magazine was the computer magazine Datamation.
 Some online magazines distributed through the World Wide Web call themselves webzines.
 An ezine (also spelled e-zine) is a more specialized term appropriately used for small magazines and newsletters distributed by any electronic method, for example, by email.

 Some social groups may use the terms cyberzine and hyperzine when referring to electronically distributed resources.
 Similarly, some online magazines may refer to themselves as "electronic magazines", "digital magazines", or "e-magazines" to reflect their readership demographics or to capture alternative terms and spellings in online searches.
 An online magazine shares some features with a blog and also with online newspapers, but can usually be distinguished by its approach to editorial control.
 Magazines typically have editors or editorial boards who review submissions and perform a quality control function to ensure that all material meets the expectations of the publishers (those investing time or money in its production) and the readership.

-Many large print publishers now provide digital reproduction of their print magazine titles through various online services for a fee.
+Many large print publishers now provide digital editions (digital reproductions of their print magazine titles) through various online services for a fee.
 These service providers also refer to their collections of these digital format products as online magazines, and sometimes as digital magazines.
 Online magazines representing matters of interest to specialists or societies for academic subjects, science, trade, or industry are typically referred to as online journals.